 - Blotter report from either the local police or barangay certification from the locality or the last known address of the alleged missing

 - One (1) returned registered mail to the last known address of the alleged missing parent or known relative

 Depending on the minor’s status above, the documents required and requested must be submitted at the DSWD office where the minor resides.
 The social worker shall review and evaluate the documents submitted and ensure that they are valid.
 An interview shall likewise take place and additional documents may be required from the applicants if needed.

 How much is the cost of getting DSWD travel clearance?
-As of June 15, 2019, travel clearance with one-year validity costs P300.
+Travel clearance with one-year validity costs P300.
 For clearances with two-year validity it will cost P600.

 DSWD Clearance Frequently Asked Questions: